hpc/pavilion2/docs/install.rst

  1) While we try to maintain backwards compatibility as much as possible, the reality is that every release contains several major compatibility breaks both for test configurations and plugins.
-These are documented per-release in the `_static/RELEASE.txt`_ file.
+These are documented per-release in the `RELEASE.txt`_ file.
  2) We run a large bevy of unit tests against every change in Pavilion, but each release is used in production before it is actually tagged.
-This often reveals bug, regressions, and practical usage issues.
+This often reveals bugs, regressions, and practical usage issues.
 We fix those issues, then tag the release.
 Bugfix releases are provided as needed.

 Dependencies